CoderViking/simpleDemo/README.md

 # simpleDemo
-this is a simple demo for use the GitHub
+This is a simple demo for use the GitHub
+Something has been change